Apple's ResearchKit to give scientists ready access to study subjects

 The ResearchKit also allows researchers access to accelerometer, microphone, gyroscope and GPS sensors in the iPhone to gain insight into a patient's gait, motor impairment, fitness, speech and memory.

-The software is also designed to help researchers build more diverse study populations, which traditionally have been limited by physical proximity to large academic medical centers.
+The software is also designed to help researchers build more diverse study populations, which traditionally have been limited by physical proximity to large academic medical centres.

 (Reporting by Julie Steenhuysen; Editing by Bernard Orr)